 What is Law Apps?

-Run thanks to the generous support of Slater & Gordon, Law Apps is an innovative elective subject taught for the first time in Semester 2, 2015.
+Run thanks to the generous support of Slater & Gordon, Law Apps is an innovative elective subject taught since 2015.
 In Law Apps, students design, build and release a live legal expert system that can provide legal information to non-lawyers.

 Legal expert systems (law apps) are applications that replicate the thought processes and actions of a lawyer in connection with a specific legal question.
 Law apps are a new and growing part of the legal landscape.
 Lawyers in Australia and overseas are using them to provide fast, accurate and cost effective answers to common legal problems.